Kumite Classic Entertainment

 Kumite Classic Entertainment (KCE) is a Pittsburgh, Pennsylvania based sports production company.
 It was established in 1999 by Bill Viola Jr. KCE specializes in fitness, martial arts, and multi-sport competitions.

 The Kumite Classic

-“Kumite” is a Japanese word referring to “fighting.”
-The company's self-titled “Kumite Classic” is an annual series of combat sports tournaments, widely regarded as the mecca of martial arts in the Pittsburgh region.
+“Kumite” is a Japanese term meaning “fighting.”
+The company's flagship event, the “Kumite Classic,” is an annual series of combat sports tournaments, widely recognized as a hub for martial arts in the Pittsburgh area.